 GARDENS AND PLEASURE GROUNDS The gardens at Felbrigg Hall lie principally to the west and north of the Hall and cover c 2ha in all.
 To the west is a lawn bordered by gravel walks and edged with a ha-ha to south and west.
 On the north side of the lawn, 100m to the north-west of the Hall, stands the Orangery (listed grade II) looking south over the garden.
 The west lawn was originally known as the Parlour Garden in the mid C17 but in the early C18 Ashe Windham built the Orangery and enlarged the area to become the Green House Garden.
 The formal lawns and borders remained through the C19 but have been much simplified in the C20.
 To the north of the Hall lies the American Garden, a series of walks through a collection of exotic trees, shrubs, and conifers thought to have been designed by Broderick Thomas (presumably William Broderick Thomas) who provided a plan for John Ketton in June 1865 (guidebook).
 On the south front of the east wing stands a small garden of box-edged beds filled with roses laid out in the mid C20.

 PARK Felbrigg Park can be divided into two main areas.
 To the north of the Hall lies the Great Wood which incorporated the site of the old deer park immediately to the north of the Hall when the woods were developed during the C18 and C19.
 Part of the Wood is given over to conifer plantations but much of its character is provided by the large number of veteran oak, sweet chestnut, and beech which survive.
 Within Great Wood c 700m north-west of the Hall stands the C18 circular brick icehouse (listed grade II).
-Two rides cut through the Wood to form a V-shape (apex to the north) were established in 1946 by Robert Wyndham Ketton-Cremer to commemorate VE day and the death of his brother Richard.
+Two rides cut through the Wood to form a V-shape (apex to the north) which were established in 1946 by Robert Wyndham Ketton-Cremer to commemorate VE day and the death of his brother Richard.
+Designed to be seen as a 'V' from the air, the two linked avenues of beech trees some 350m long, are at Victory Wood.
 Some 350m to the north-east of the Hall stands Hall Farm (farmhouse and barns listed grade II) ( a complex of modern and traditional farm buildings partly screened from the rest of the park by trees.